Interlocking Sports Flooring Tiles

 What Is a Good Plastic Court Tile Subfloor Usage?

 Some will have a perforated top, which allows water to drain away from the top.
-This is an ideal setup to use outdoors as a court floor tile flat top for safety or as backyard basketball court tiles over grass for water drainage after a rainstorm.
+This is an ideal setup to use outdoors as a court floor tile flat top for safety or as backyard basketball court tiles over the grass for water drainage after a rainstorm.

 When used as indoor court tiles, perforated plastics are nice to use around aquatic areas.
 They are offered in several color options, which allows facilities to generate fun patterns.

 Another design configuration is a plastic base with a thin vinyl surface layer.
 These use an interlock system to stay tightly connected.
-The vinyl layer can simulate a wood grain look, which is ideal for creating a multipurpose indoor sports court flooring.
+The vinyl layer can simulate a wood grain look, which is ideal for creating multipurpose indoor sports court flooring.
 Certain models have a stone or slate look in the vinyl instead.

 Can I Use Indoors Artificial Turfs in Place of Outdoor Sport Tiles on Grass?